 Where to Stay

 Palm Springs isn’t just for college coeds, bachelor and bachelorette parties and avid golfers—there are plenty of resorts that welcome families, with an array of entertainment for kids.
 But the best bit is that they also cater to tired parents who may need some well-earned R&R. It’s the best of both worlds.
-These are some of our favorite spots that cater to the whole family.
-Room rates are highly variable depending on occupancy and season; make sure to call ahead.)
+Scroll below for our favorite spots that cater to the whole family.
+Room rates are highly variable depending on occupancy and season; make sure to call ahead.

 44-400 Indian Wells Lane

-La Quinta Resort & Club: Located just south of Indian Wells, this is one of the biggest and most family-friendly resorts around, with a children’s playground adjacent to the main pool, as well as cabanas and poolside food and beverage service.
+La Quinta Resort & Club: Located just south of Indian Wells, this is one of the biggest and most family-friendly resorts around with cabanas, poolside food, and beverage service.
 Adults will love the 41 pools and 53 hot spas, as well as the 5 resort golf courses designed by PGA biggies like Pete Dye, Jack Nicklaus, and Greg Norman.
-This secluded resort is not only family-friendly, with a Kids Kamp in the day-time and nightly child-care available, but it’s also pet-friendly with activities to enhance your pet’s stay as well.
+This secluded resort is not only family-friendly but it’s also pet-friendly with activities to enhance your pet’s stay as well.

 49-499 Eisenhower Dr.